-Coronavirus is the perfect storm for our neighbors struggling to make ends meet
+Coronavirus is the perfect storm for our neighbors trying to make ends meet

 You are helping to keep food banks strong